lab11/socitrack/software/carrier/apps/node/README.md

     <--- device is flashed and RTC is set to correct date -->

     make flash SEGGER_SERIAL=xxxxxxxxx BLE_ADDRESS=c0:98:e5:42:00:01

+If you want to flash code onto an older board version which does not have the RTC yet (board revision D and E), compile for a legacy board using the option `BOARD_LEGACY=1`:

+    make flash SEGGER_SERIAL=xxxxxxxxx BLE_ADDRESS=c0:98:e5:42:00:01 BOARD_LEGACY=1

 For easy debugging, you can circumvent the BLE user interface and directly program a role: